dgroomes/vanilla-kafka/streams-zip-codes/README.md

     * `createTopics`
 1. Build and run the program:
     * `build && run`
+1. Produce and consume messages
+   * In a new terminal, start a consumer process which will eventually receive messages on the output Kafka topic.
+Use the following command:
+   * `consume`
+   * In a new terminal, produce some test data with the following command:
+   * `produceSpringfield1`
+   * You should see some data in your consumer!
+   * Next, produce additional data with the following command and watch the consumer:
+   * `produceSpringfield2`
 1. Stop all components
     * When you are done, stop the Kafka consumer in the other terminal.
     * Stop the application in the other terminal.